 While taking a course on obstetric nursing, Ana Barefield helped deliver a baby.
 She coached the mother through labor, and when the little boy was born, she dried him off with warm blankets, listened to him cry and watched as he calmed down, looked around the room and then blinked at her.

 That was in her junior year of nursing school.
-She had several offers to consider but chose Seton Healthcare Family because of its Magnet Recognition Program status (which recognizes facilities that let nurses dictate what nurses do, among other things – four Seton hospitals have earned this designation) and allowed her to get into labor and delivery right away.
+She had several offers to consider but chose Ascension Seton because of its Magnet Recognition Program status (which recognizes facilities that let nurses dictate what nurses do, among other things – four Ascension Seton hospitals have earned this designation) and allowed her to get into labor and delivery right away.

 First of all, the mission: “I’ve never worked for a facility that truly lives out the mission on a daily basis, as UMCB does,” she said.
 Another reason is the people: “My co-workers are some of the most passionate, caring, dedicated and talented group of people I’ve ever had the pleasure of working with.”
 In addition, “There are so many opportunities for professional growth and development available to the staff.”